John Purvey: Biography

+The LV revision use more idiomatic Middle English.
+The 1382 EV translation has been a more verbatim rendering of the Vulgate and had little consideration for the differences between the Latin and the English, making some passages confusing.

+The Later Version translation itself does not contain unusual or heretical renderings, and was so widely accepted that it was owned by obedient churchmen and bishops alike, when not accompanied by seditious or heretical material.

+The anonymous "general prologue" included in some manuscripts of the Later Version (LV) version of the Bible, but popularly ascribed to Purvey, speaks of the method of "a poor catiff lettid fro prehying" and discusses the meaning and renders it "myche travile, with diverse felawis and helperis."
+He also delves in the ideas how a labourer at Scripture hath "nede to live a clene life, and with good livyng and great traviel" meaning to come to "trewe understanding of holi writ."
+However, problematically, this tract does not match the known history of the translation: describes an idealized de novo translation methodology by a humble individual but fails to mention the EV, Wyciffe, Nicholas or other translators.

 They were in the midst of this undertaking when Wycliffe died in 1384.
 From Lutterworth, Purvey then moved to Bristol, a city that was well known at the time for its sympathies of Wycliffe and his followers.
 Meanwhile in 1387, Purvey, Hereford, Aston, Parker, and Swynderby were banned from preaching by Henry Wakefield, the bishop of Worcester, and were then amalgamated at a college unlicensed and dismissed by law from practising preaching.
-Purvey finished his revised version of the Bible in 1388.

 He then ignored the ban and later admitted to preaching across the country.
-In the infamous prologue to his version of the Bible, he unravels the method of " a poor catiff lettid fro prehying" and discusses the meaning and renders it "myche travile, with diverse felawis and helperis."
-He also delves in the ideas how a labourer at Scripture hath "nede to live a clene life, and with good livyng and great traviel" meaning to come to "trewe understanding of holi writ."
-It has been said that Purvey's translation was free from bias and was so widely accepted that it was owned by obedient churchmen and bishops alike.
-Purvey, as one of the poor preachers whom Wycliffe had organised before his death, continued to spread Wycliffe's views.

 In 1388, a commission was sent to all bishops to watch for heretical writings by Purvey and Wycliffe's disciples.
 Ultimately, Purvey was accused of preaching heresy.
 Archbishop Arundel investigated Purvey's teachings and found several counts of heresy including the invalidity of wrongful excommunication, and the ineffectuality of papal law.
 He was imprisoned in 1390.

 Nonetheless he continued to write various works, including commentaries, sermons and treatises condemning what he perceived to be the corruptions of the Catholic Church.
-By 1401, he was brought before convocation and, unable to face death by burning, like that of William Sawtrey, he recanted at St Paul's Cross in London and returned to orthodoxy.
+By 1401, he was brought before convocation and chose not to face death by burning, like William Sawtrey, he recanted at St Paul's Cross in London and returned to orthodoxy.
 He confessed on 6 March 1401 and revoked his heresies.